 Ian Hagan established a base in a hut up the Dart River in the South Island in the early 1960s.
-He used pack horses to carry gutted deer carcasses to a fly-proof container at the end of a primitive landing strip.
-A pack horse could carry out five or six smaller carcasses.
-A small plane that could land and take off from the rough beach by the river flew the deer to market.
+He used packhorses to carry gutted deer carcasses to a fly-proof container.
+A packhorse could carry out five or six smaller carcasses.
+A small plane that could land on and take off from a primitive landing strip beside the river flew the deer to market.

 By the 1960s, wild deer populations were out of control in many areas.
 Deer meat at the time fetched about 20 cents a kilogram, or $6 for a 30-kilogram carcass.
 Some adventurous people, many of them former government deer-cullers, decided that they could make a good living from hunting for meat.

 Many hunting areas were extremely remote.
 The helicopter era began when Tim Wallis hired a helicopter and pilot to recover deer from the Wānaka area.
 Wallis bought his first helicopter in 1965 and learned to fly it.

 Mike Bennett was part of a helicopter crew shooting deer and chamois in South Westland when he experienced the ride of his life.
 He had made up a load of carcasses when the helicopter took off unexpectedly.
 Bennett slipped, and a curved chamois horn hooked between the tongue and laces of his boot.
 He found himself hanging upside down, 750 metres above the Waiatoto River.
 Luckily the pilot sensed something was wrong, and returned to the loading site.

 Helicopters were used to fly men into remote areas and bring deer carcasses out.
 It was tricky work.
 Early regulations only allowed carcasses to be carried on stretchers bolted to the skids.
 When cargo strops were made legal for carrying carcasses, deer recovery by helicopter increased rapidly.
 People were also employed to shoot deer from the helicopters.